 Sleepy Hollow Restaurants

-There are a lot of places to eat in Sleepy Hollow and the surrounding towns, including neighboring Tarrytown.
+There are a lot of places to eat in Sleepy Hollow much like in all quaint towns in the Hudson Valley, including neighboring Tarrytown.
 For farm-to-table and local food, we recommend these four restaurants.

 Hudson Farm & The Fish

 If you are looking for a restaurant with great food and wonderful views of the Hudson River in Sleepy Hollow, go no further than Hudson Farm & the Fish.
-It features farm-to-table (with Purdy’s Farm and the restaurant being owned by the same people), and they also have a full raw bar, excellent pizza, and many craft beers on tap.
+It features farm-to-table (with Purdy’s Farm and the restaurant being owned by the same people), and they also have a full raw bar, excellent pizza, and many craft beers on tap to enjoy the Hudson River on.

 J.P Doyle’s Restaurant & Public House